johsieders/mypapers/arithmetic/euclid-1.md

 {prf:ref}`thr-euler` can, at least in theory, be used to find the inverse modulo $m$.
 We clearly have $a^{\phi(m)- k}a^k \equiv 1 \bmod m$, so
 $a^{-k} \equiv a^{\phi(m)- k} \bmod m$.
-A better approach to finding the inverse modulo $m$ is Euclid's algorithm to which turn in the next section.
+A better approach to finding the modular inverses is Euclid's algorithm to which we turn in the next section.